1ed/gitlab-cookbook/README.md

         "recipe[gitlab::web]"
     ] }

+# Attributes

+See [`attributes/default.rb`](attributes/default.rb) for more information.

+# Recipes

+## default

+Installs the full stack.

+## base

+Installs dependencies and setup a user.

+## database

+Installs mysql and setup a database.

+## redis

+Installs redis server from a ppa repository.

+## shell

+Setup gitlab-shell.

+## app

+Installs the gitlab application and setup the gitlab service.

+## web

+Installs nginx web server and a gitlab virtualhost to serve the app.

-## Install GitLab to a remote server after a fresh OS installation (for Chef newbies)
+# Install GitLab to a remote server after a fresh OS installation (for Chef newbies)

     # create an empty directory
     mkdir git-server && cd git-server